-THIRD YEAR FIRST YEAR SECOND YEAR Physics III Physics II Physics I Pure Mathematics II Mathematical Physics Mathematics I Chemistry I Chemistry II or Physics III (Applied) Engineering I or Theory of Statistics I or or Pure Mathematics III General Biology
+First Year SECOND YEAR THIRD YEAR

+Physics I Physics II Physics III

+Mathematics I Pure Mathematics II Mathematical Physics

+Chemistry I Chemistry II or

+Engineering I or Physics III (Applied)

+or Theory of Statistics I or

+General Biology - Pure Mathematics III

 The normal preparation for Physics IV (Honours) is the study of Physics III and Mathematical Physics in the Third Year.
 Students intending to study for Honours and/or proceed to a higher degree should include these subjects in their programme.
 Physics Prizes

-A prize of $\pounds 25$ is offered annually by the lecturing staff of the School of Physics to the student who most distinguishes himself in the subject Physics III.
+A prize of £25 is offered annually by the lecturing staff of the School of Physics to the student who most distinguishes himself in the subject Physics III.

-The G. P. Falls Prize of $\pounds 10$ is offered annually by Mrs. Falls (in memory of her husband who was a lecturer in the School of Physics) to the student who most distinguishes himself in the subject of Mathematical Physics.
+The G. P. Falls Prize of £10 is offered annually by Mrs. Falls (in memory of her husband who was a lecturer in the School of Physics) to the student who most distinguishes himself in the subject of Mathematical Physics.